Investing In Stocks – 10 Realities You Can’t Ignore

 For once, we must distinguish between what we fundamentally think we know in life and what we know when we invest.
 The first is a philosophical question.
 Here we ask: What do we know, and is what we think we know real?
 The second is a question of proper risk management.
 I am referring here only to the second question.
 Concerning the second question, we have to take what we see or at least what we think to see for granted.
 I am not interested in deciding whether what we supposedly know is true and correct, i.e., whether it correctly reflects reality.
 That’s only the scope of the first question.

 By exclaiming “we know nothing,” I am referring to the future alone.
 What we don’t know is what lies ahead of us.
 But as we invest to benefit from rising share prices and dividends, our actions are geared to the future.
 This is a paradox.
 We want to profit from the future.
 But we also have to admit that we do not know what the future will look like.
-It’s like going out to visit a friend without knowing if the chosen path will even end at his or her house door.
+It’s like visiting a friend without knowing if the chosen path will end at his or her house door.

 The only thing we can do is to take the present and the lessons of the past as a point of reference.
 Here, however, we have to be extremely careful not to tear down the foundation we built on above.
 My sole concern here is risk reduction.
 That’s why I want to address the last few points before returning to reality #8.